grimme-lab/xtb_docs/source/xtb_thermo.rst

 --temp REAL
    Temperature for thermodynamic functions in K, takes a comma separated list of temperatures

+--scale REAL
+   Scaling factor for frequencies in vibrational partition function.

 --turbomole
    Read a Turbomole Hessian file,